Quantitative Smoothing of Polyhedral Manifolds: Introduction

+The following theorem is the main result of this paper.
+It plays a crucial role in the main construction of \cite{Nta1} and should be helpful in related constructions.
+We emphasize that the constant $K$ below depends only on the constant $M$ and the result is therefore quantitative.

 \begin{thm} Let $n \leq 4$ and $M \in \Z^+$.
-Then, there exists $K \geq 1$ such that: \begin{itemize} \item If $(X,d)$ is an $M$-quasiconformal polyhedral $n$-manifold, then it is $K$-bi-Lipschitz homeomorphic to a Riemannian manifold. \item If $(X,d)$ is an $M$-Lipschitz polyhedral $n$-manifold, then it is $K$-bi-Lipschitz to a Riemannian manifold with sectional curvatures between $-K$ and $K$ and injectivity radius greater than $K^{-1}$. \end{itemize} \end{thm}
+Then, there exists $K \geq 1$ such that: \begin{itemize} \item If $(X,d)$ is an $M$-quasiconformal polyhedral $n$-manifold, then it is $K$-bi-Lipschitz homeomorphic to a Riemannian manifold. \item If $(X,d)$ is an $M$-Lipschitz polyhedral $n$-manifold, then it is $K$-bi-Lipschitz homeomorphic to a Riemannian manifold with sectional curvatures between $-K$ and $K$ and injectivity radius greater than $K^{-1}$.
+Furthermore, all the covariant derivatives of the curvature are bounded. \end{itemize} Moreover, in both cases the construction is equivariant; every simplicial isometry of $(X,d)$ induces (via the homeomorphism) a smooth isometry of the Riemannian manifold. \end{thm}

+We note that the boundedness of the covariant derivatives also follows from~\cite{Bem}.
 Theorem~\ref{main_thm} is false if the assumption on dimension is removed completely, because there are polyhedral manifolds which are not homeomorphic to any smooth manifold \cite{Kui}.
 One could ask if the assumption on dimension could be replaced by the assumption of being homeomorphic (or piecewise-diffeomorphic, or locally Lipschitz homeomorphic) to a smooth manifold.
 These questions are quite difficult, but may be related to the fact that the optimal constant of a bi-Lipschitz homeomorphism can detect exotic smooth structures \cite{Shi,Wel}.
 In any case, our proof of Theorem~\ref{main_thm} is essentially low-dimensional, and a key lemma in the argument (Lemma~\ref{canonical_smoothing_lmm}) is known to fail in higher dimension \cite{Lan}.\\

 In dimension 2, we are able to make the curvature bound appearing in Theorem~\ref{main_thm} effective (cf. \cite{Bre,Cho}).
 We are also able to weaken the assumptions.
 In particular, we only need rather weak geometric assumptions and no combinatorial assumptions.
 This is the content of our second result.
 We recall the notion of cone angle in Section~\ref{dim_2_sec}.